-The brake pads should not be worn beyond the wear line
+The brake pads should not be worn beyond the wear line and you should replace these before the pad is worn out.

 Also...

 Both brake arms should move the same distance when you squeeze the brake lever The rim should run freely through the brake pads with no contact when the brake is open The brake pads should touch the rim before the brake lever is 1/3 of the way to the handlebar.